-5. Transfer duty (section 125(9))
+5. Transfer duty [section 125(9)]

-No transfer duty will be payable in respect of the acquisition of an asset by the transferee company provided its public officer makes a sworn affidavit or solemn declaration that the transaction complies with section 125.
+No transfer duty will be payable on the acquisition of an asset by the transferee company provided its public officer makes a sworn affidavit or solemn declaration that the transaction complies with section 125.